Kristi Clemens, Dartmouth’s wants to be sure the College community knows about the resources available through her office.

 What do you find people are most curious about?

 People want to know about the investigation process.
 What does that look like when the College begins an investigation?
-We publish what the process looks like, so people can look through it ahead of time.
+We , so people can look through it ahead of time.

 Another question I get from people reporting that they have experienced harm is, “What do you do with the information that I share with you?”
 Our office is a private resource.
 The personal information that people who may have experienced harm share with my office remains here in the office unless they ask me to do something else with it.
 I do have some obligations under the Clery Act for reporting incident statistics.
 But that information is reported as aggregate statistical data—number of reported cases of assault, stalking, etc.—without any personal identifying information.